TransLibEval: Demystify Large Language Models' Capability in Third-party Library-targeted Code Translation: Experimental Results

-\begin{boxK} \faIcon{pencil-alt} \textbf{Finding 4:} For C++-oriented translations, \emph{RA(name)} and \emph{IR(pseudocode)} strategies are the most effective.
-The intuitive method naming convention in the community facilitates retrieval with \emph{RA(name)} strategy, while \emph{IR(pseudocode)} isolates the API usage of original PLs, alleviating failures induced by library/API copy. \end{boxK} \textbf{Java as the Target PL:} Considering that the performance on CSR seems kind of complicated, as we cannot summarize which strategy performs best on Java-oriented translation, and CSR only evaluates on the compilation level, we focus on the evaluation metrics of CA and PR instead here.
+\textbf{Java as the Target PL:} Considering that the performance on CSR seems kind of complicated, as we cannot summarize which strategy performs best on Java-oriented translation, and CSR only evaluates on the compilation level, we focus on the evaluation metrics of CA and PR instead here.
 From this perspective, \emph{RA(method)} and \emph{Direct} strategies prove to be the most effective. \emph{RA(method)} can leverage rich contextual signals from method calls—such as parameter types, surrounding API sequences, and exception patterns—rather than relying solely on method names to retrieve reference implementations for LLMs.
 This is crucial in Java’s vast and varied ecosystem.
 For instance, when doing Python-to-Java translation, \emph{RA(name)} searches Java posts on Stack Overflow with a query of \textit{handle\_request}, a method name of a web-end Python program.
 However, an Android-end implementation for handling UI requests as shown in Figure \ref{rq2-1}(b) was obtained.
 This contradicts the Python program's intent, which is not for the mobile application, misleading LLMs' translation.
 As such, Retrieval based on full method context helps avoid such ambiguities and aligns well with Java’s heavy reliance on idiomatic API usage.
 On the other hand, the \textit{Direct} strategy remains effective, especially between Java and PLs with syntactic similarity such as C++.
 Shared structural conventions and relatively comparable standard libraries enable surprisingly accurate translations without additional retrieval.

+\begin{boxK} \faIcon{pencil-alt} \textbf{Finding 5:} For Java-oriented translations, \emph{RA(method)} and \emph{Direct} strategies achieve the best results.
+The former allows for more contextual semantics to eliminate platform ambiguity, while the latter dominates in the C++ to Java translation owing to syntactic similarity. \end{boxK}